devonkhosa/30days/day_1/sign-in/Readme.md

-# Day 1
+# Day 1 (Test, Not actual)

-This is execise 1 of a 30 day code challenge, where I will attempt to code one application a day.
+This is execise TEST of a 30 day code challenge, where I will attempt to code one application a day.

 # Sign in form